winnteas/for-a-cure-foundation/README.md

    npm run build
    ```

-2. Select 'Update from Remote' and 'Deploy Head Commit' on cPanel under Git Version Control
+2. Select 'Update from Remote' and 'Deploy Head Commit' on cPanel under the Git Version Control application